 The U.S. Coast Guard Museum displays historical artifacts from the U.S. Coast Guard, based in New London, the oldest life-saving service in the world.
 Named Best Military Museum in New England by Yankee Magazine, the 4,000-square-foot facility has an extensive collection of ship models, uniforms, medals and paintings, as well as the original figurehead from the training vessel Eagle and a Francis Life Car, which was used to make rescuing lives at sea safer.

-The world’s first nuclear-powered submarine slid down the ways in Groton and into the Thames River in 1954, so you can celebrate the 62nd birthday of the USS Nautilus this year with a visit.
+The world’s first nuclear-powered submarine slid down the ways in Groton and into the Thames River in 1954.
 During its 25 years at sea, the Nautilus covered over 500,000 miles, including an historic and highly secret trip beneath the North Pole and duty during the Cuban Missile Crisis.
 These days, you can tour the boat here and view displays of submarine history in general.

 There are lots of good restaurants and interesting places to stay in this part of Connecticut.